Analysis | NFL Week 1 ATS picks: The top games worth betting on

 This NFL season is different from years past in a major way: for the first time ever, sports betting is legal in five states, Nevada, Delaware, New Jersey, Mississippi and West Virginia, with 21 others moving toward legalization.
-As a result, we want to make sure you have all the information necessary to make an informed decision if and when you step up to the window.
-That includes highlighting matchups where the implied odds of winning are significantly higher than the actual odds, giving a sports bettor the greatest edge.
+As a result, we want to make sure you have all the information necessary to make an informed decision if you step up to the window.
+That includes highlighting matchups in which the implied odds of winning are significantly higher than the actual odds, giving a sports bettor the greatest edge.

-We do that by first creating power rankings, which help us determine how often one team should beat another based on its actual and projected win rates.
+We do that by first creating power rankings, which help determine how often one team should beat another based on its actual and projected win rates.
 That gives us win probabilities for every game, as well as an implied margin of victory — helpful for picking games against the spread.
 For example, in last year’s Week 1 matchup between the Kansas City Chiefs and New England Patriots, the Patriots were favored at home by nine points.
 However, our analytics suggested New England would beat Kansas City 71 percent of the time, implying a point spread of six points in favor of the Patriots.
-That made the choice an easy one, Chiefs plus-9, and they delivered a 42-27 victory over New England in the season opener.
+That made the choice an easy one, Chiefs plus-9, and they delivered a 42-27 victory.

 [2018 NFL Preview: Playoff projections and records for every team]

-It won’t always be that easy but this process will call attention to wagering opportunities that favor you instead of the house.
+It won’t always be that easy, but this process will call attention to wagering opportunities that favor you instead of the house.
 With that in mind, here are this week’s prime picks against the consensus point spreads from multiple sports books in Vegas.

 New Orleans Saints (-9.5) vs. Tampa Bay Buccaneers